flyteorg/flyte/rsts/deployment/sandbox.rst

     kubectl port-forward --address 0.0.0.0 svc/postgres 5432:5432 -n flyte

 #.
-Now use these cedentials for postgress
+Now use these credentials for postgres

   .. code-block::